kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 <p>
-    I’ve also mentioned that the implementation of our data warehouse and the use of data analytics software, including Periscope Data, Segment, and Mode Analytics have been fairly transformative across the company.
+    I’ve also mentioned that the implementation of our data warehouse and the use of data analytics software, including Periscope Data, Segment, and Mode Analytics, have been fairly transformative across the company.
 And, as business intelligence and data analysis requests and feedback grow within an organization, it is critical to put processes and analytical procedures in place that reduce the queuing of data requests
   -- fast-paced and efficient approaches significantly reduce the time gathering the data and increase the level of insight derived from the data.
 </p>